atahanuz/yt2text/README.md

 # yt2text

-Extract text from a YouTube video in a single command, using OpenAi's Whisper speech recognition model.
-It doesn't use disk, performs everything in memory.
+Pythob library for extract text from a YouTube video in a single command, using OpenAi's Whisper speech recognition model.
+It doesn't use disk, performs everything in memory. (pip install yt2text)

 ### INSTALL:
 ```